ignite/cli/docs/guide/loan.md

 With DeFi, end users can quickly and easily access loans without having to submit their passports or background checks like in the traditional banking system.

-In this tutorial, you learn about a basic loan system as you use Starport to build a loan module.
+In this tutorial, you learn about a basic loan system as you use Ignite CLI to build a loan module.

 **You will learn how to**